 In April 2011 I bought a Thermomix at the suggestion of a dear friend, who had worked for a long time in the food industry and really knew her stuff!
 So if Denise told me to consider getting one, then I knew she would be right.

-Despite my initial nerves at my delivery (I had never seen a Thermomix before, so it was quite a daunting exercise), and after my first Basic Demo, followed by my Veroma Demo, I was off and running.
+Despite my initial nerves at my delivery (I had never seen a Thermomix before, so it was quite a daunting exercise), I was off and running.
 Within six months I had signed up to be a consultant, with the view that this role would help me learn more about this amazing machine, and I was right!

 In August 2013 I commenced a three and a half month full time Whole and Natural Foods Chef Training Course run by Jude Blereau (see here) and that was a life changer!
 Whilst it was the hardest thing I have ever done, it was the most satisfying and rewarding.
 As Jude explains about the course